dojoengine/book/docs/pages/cairo/enum.md

 #[generate_trait]
 impl GameImpl of GameTrait{

-    fn assert_in_progress(self: Game) {
+    // Asserts that the game is in progress fn assert_in_progress(self: Game) {
             assert(self.status == GameStatus::InProgress, "Game not started");
     }

-    fn assert_lobby(self: Game) {
+    // Asserts that the game is in the lobby fn assert_lobby(self: Game) {
         assert(self.status == GameStatus::Lobby, "Game not in lobby");
     }